MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Add-ins insight

 The **Add-ins** insight shows the Office add-ins installed on the devices in your organization.
 The insight shows you the most commonly installed add-ins, the number of devices running that add-in, and the number of different versions of the add-in that are installed on devices in your organization.
-You can export the full addin list from the addin table.
+You can export the full add-in list from the add-in table.

 If you choose **Show all add-ins**, you can see a table with the following information: